jordanlarot/lora-implementation/README.md

 $$ W = W_0 + \Delta W $$

-Instead of updating the full matrix, we only learn $ A $ and $ B $, keeping everything else frozen.
+Instead of updating the full matrix, we only learn `A` and `B`, keeping everything else frozen.

 ## Full Write-up